Wilson Chandler

-Wilson Jamall Chandler (born May 10, 1987) is an American former professional basketball player who played in the NBA for 13 seasons, mainly with the New York Knicks and the Denver Nuggets.
-He has also played for Zhejiang Guangsha of the Chinese Basketball Association (CBA) during the 2011 NBA lockout.
+Wilson Jamall Chandler (born May 10, 1987) is an American former professional basketball player who played in the NBA for 13 seasons, mainly with the New York Knicks and Denver Nuggets.
+He also played for Zhejiang Guangsha of the Chinese Basketball Association (CBA) during the 2011 NBA lockout.
 He played college basketball for the DePaul Blue Demons for two years before declaring for the 2007 NBA draft, where he was a first-round selection of the Knicks.
-Chandler is listed at 6 ft 8 in. and 225 lbs.
-He can play both forward positions.
+Chandler was listed at 6 ft 8 in. and 225 lbs.
+He could play both forward positions.

-Early life and high school career
+Early life

 When growing up in Benton Harbor, Michigan, a three-hour drive from Detroit and two hours from Chicago, Chandler was raised by his grandparents.
 He started playing basketball at Fairplain East Elementary School in the Benton Harbor Area Schools when he was in fifth grade; he later attended Benton Harbor High School.
 There he received Michigan All-State mentions as a sophomore and junior; while averaging 22.4 points and 12 rebounds as a junior, he helped the BHHS Tigers to a 19–4 record.
 He was also named to the first team All-State by the Basketball Coaches Association of Michigan.
 As a senior, he averaged 24 points, 12 rebounds, five assists, and four blocks per game.
 That year, Chandler and the Tigers went undefeated during the regular season and were ranked #1 in the state.
 They were beaten by eventual state champion Holt High School in the regional final.
 Chandler was named Mr. Basketball of Michigan for 2005.